FarizaAdlina/FarizaAdlina/README.md

       <td>Engagement</td>
     </tr>
     <td>2025</td>
-    <td>Member of the corporate unit and external relations authority in SENIMAS KTR and Partication as student committee in SENIMAS Bonding trip</td>
+    <td>Member of the corporate unit and external relations authority in SENIMAS KTR and Participation as student committee in SENIMAS Bonding trip</td>
   </tbody>
 </table>